martijnat/rice3d/README.md

 # Usage

 ```
-./rice3d.py [MODEL-INDEX]
+./rice3d.py [FILE]
 ```

-where index 0 is the suzanne model and indexes 1 through 5 are platonic solids
+Where FILE points to a .obj file.
+There is an example model in the "models" folder.

 If no argument is given a model is chosen at random